bfbarkhouse/VaultAgent/acme-tls-auth/README.md

 ### Configure VM
 This assumes you have an AWS EC2 Linux instance available and started.

-Edit ec2-client-config.sh and set the following variable:
+Edit ec2-client-config.sh and set the following variables:

 ```bash
 VAULT_ADDR="<Vault server address>"